"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Tripartite Quantum Steering in the two-sided device-independent scenario

-We begin by recapitulating the definitions of tripartite steering \cite{Cavalcanti11,Cavalcanti16,Bihalan18}.
+We begin by recapitulating the definitions of tripartite and genuine tripartite steering \cite{Cavalcanti11,Cavalcanti16,Bihalan18} .
 In this context two scenarios arise: 1) one-sided device-independent (1SDI) scenario and 2) two-sided device-independent (2SDI) scenario.
 For the purpose of the present study, we will restrict ourselves to the 2SDI scenario.

 Consider a tripartite steering scenario where three spatially separated parties, say Alice, Bob and Charlie, share an unknown quantum system $\rho_{A'B'C} \in \mathcal{B}(\mathcal{H}_{A'} \otimes \mathcal{H}_{B'} \otimes \mathcal{H}_C)$ with the local Hilbert space dimension of Alice's subsystem and that of Bob's subsystem being arbitrary and the local Hilbert space dimension of Charlie's subsystem being fixed (X' represents uncharacterized subsystem, $X' \in \{A',B'\}$).
 Here, $\mathcal{B}(\mathcal{H}_{A'} \otimes \mathcal{H}_{B'} \otimes \mathcal{H}_C)$ stands for the set of all density operators acting on the Hilbert space $\mathcal{H}_{A'} \otimes \mathcal{H}_{B'} \otimes \mathcal{H}_C$.
 Alice performs a set of positive operator-valued measurements (POVM) $X_x$ with outcomes $a$.
 Here $x$ $\in$ $\{0,1,2, \cdots, n_A\}$ denotes the measurement choices of Alice and $a$ $\in$ $\{0, 1, \cdots, d_A\}$.
 On the other hand, Bob performs a set of positive operator-valued measurements (POVM) $Y_y$ with outcomes $b$.
 Here $y$ $\in$ $\{0,1,2, \cdots, n_B\}$ denotes the measurement choices of Bob and $b$ $\in$ $\{0, 1, \cdots, d_B\}$.
 These local measurements by Alice and Bob prepare the set of conditional states on Charlie's side.